Historical fascination

 The temples and famous Greek-inspired green theatre, the galleries and labyrinthine paths shaped by hornbeam, boxwood, cypress, and the lush nature of the forest come together in a multitude of perspectives that make the Pojega Garden spectacular.

-Luigi Trezza distinguished himself by encapsulating the classical principles of Italian gardens with the incarnation of the ‘picturesque’ taste of the nascent Romanticism, giving life to a work that perfectly embodies the harmony between nature and art.
+Luigi Trezza stood out for his ability to synthesize the classical principles of the Italian garden with the emerging Romantic taste for the "picturesque," creating a masterpiece that perfectly embodied the harmony between nature and art.

 Map

-The forest embodies the informal English garden: wild, uncontaminated, and irregular.
-Scattered among the bushes are statues of wild beasts whose purpose is to frighten visitors.
+The Boschetto embodies the informal English garden: wild, untamed, and irregular.
+Hidden among the shrubs are statues of wild beasts, placed with the intent of startling visitors.

 The belvedere is the highest point in the garden.
 It consists of an octagonal tower surrounded by a staircase that starts from a single ramp and divides into two, wrapping around the sides.